MahnoorFatima670/netflix_clone_website/README.md

 # netflix_clone_website
-This is my netflix-clone website with many features --The Netflix homepage welcomes users to a world of entertainment, offering a dynamic and personalized experience that caters to individual preferences.
-As the gateway to a vast library of movies, TV shows, documentaries, and original content, the homepage is designed to provide users with an engaging and seamless browsing experience.--
+This is my netflix-clone website with many features **The Netflix homepage welcomes users to a world of entertainment, offering a dynamic and personalized experience that caters to individual preferences.
+As the gateway to a vast library of movies, TV shows, documentaries, and original content, the homepage is designed to provide users with an engaging and seamless browsing experience.
 ![image](https://github.com/hafizagithub670/netflix_clone_website/assets/139101045/78de8bdc-6d8f-4363-a825-fe2da8219f3c)
-The "Watch on Your TV" page is your gateway to a cinematic experience right in the comfort of your living room
+The "Watch on Your TV" page is your gateway to a cinematic experience right in the comfort of your living room.
 ![image](https://github.com/hafizagithub670/netflix_clone_website/assets/139101045/7a4fff3a-7cbb-420d-85b0-d96d5f64f6d0)
 The "Download Your Shows to Watch Offline" feature offers Netflix users the freedom to enjoy their favorite content without needing a constant internet connection.
 ![image](https://github.com/hafizagithub670/netflix_clone_website/assets/139101045/100b8969-6d18-4ef0-8ef2-723c373ce86c)